+Section 4.
+Annual audit, certified inventory, and cash count.
+Excludes electronic pull-tab receipts from the calculation of "gross receipts" for the purpose of determining whether a licensed organization must complete an annual financial audit, provided that the electronic pull-tab manufacturer has completed an annual system and organization controls audit.
+Effective for audits conducted after June 30, 2024.

+Section 5.
+Purpose.
+Clarifies the purpose of statutory sections regulating lawful gambling.
+Effective for games approved after August 1, 2023.

+Sections 6 to 9.
+Electronic bingo device; electronic pull-tab device; electronic pull-tab game; manually active.
+Modifies the permitted features and requirements for electronic bingo and electronic pull-tabs.
+Provides a definition of "manually activate."
+Effective for games approved after August 1, 2023.

-Sections 4 to 12; 15.
-Modifies the permitted features and requirements for electronic pull-tabs.
-Limits the fee that a licensed distributor may charge to no more than 25 percent of gross profits of the licensed organization derived from electronic pull-tab games supplied by the distributor.
-Requires an annual system and organizational controls audit for a manufacturer of electronic pulltabs.
-Requires the Gambling Control Board to remove nonconforming games by December 31, 2024.
-Various effective dates.
+- Section 10.
+Electronic pull-tab devices and electronic pull-tab game system.
+Authorizes the Gambling Control Board to remove nonconforming games from the inventories of distributors and organizations beginning July 1, 2024.
+Effective July 1, 2024. - Section 11.
+Electronic pull-tab distributor fees.
+Limits the fee that a licensed distributor may charge to no more than 25% of gross profits of the licensed organization derived from electronic pull-tab games supplied by the distributor.
+Authorizes a licensed distributor seeking to impose a fee in excess of the limit to request a hearing before the Gambling Control Board for approval.
+Effective the day following final enactment. - Section 12.
+Electronic pull-tab manufacturer audit required.
+Requires an annual system and organizational controls audit for a manufacturer of electronic pull-tabs.
+Effective July 1, 2024. - Section 13.

-Section 13.
 Operating expenses.
 Makes conforming changes.
-Effective July 1, 2023.
+Effective July 1, 2023. - Section 14.

-Section 14.
 Capital improvements.
 Makes conforming changes.
-Effective July 1, 2023.

-Section 16.
+Effective July 1, 2023. - Section 15.
+Lawful gambling; removal of inventories.
+Requires the Gambling Control Board to remove nonconforming games from the inventories of licensed distributors and licensed organizations by December 31, 2024. - Section 16.
 Appropriation; secure perimeter.
-Appropriates \$15.7 million in fiscal year 2023 from the general fund to the commissioner of management and budget to provide for the construction of a perimeter fence around U.S. Bank Stadium.
-Effective the day following final enactment.
+Appropriates \$15.7 million in fiscal year 2023 only from the general fund to the commissioner of management and budget to provide for the construction of a perimeter fence around U.S. Bank Stadium.
+Effective the day following final enactment. - Section 17.

-Section 17.
 Optional debt payoff; appropriation.
 Appropriates an amount in fiscal year 2023 from the general fund that, when added to the balance of the stadium reserve account, is sufficient to prepay outstanding debt on the bonds sold to finance the construction of U.S. Bank Stadium.
 The appropriation is made available to the commissioner of management and budget to prepay the outstanding debt if the amount in the stadium reserve account is insufficient to prepay the outstanding debt.
-Effective the day following final enactment.
+Effective the day following final enactment. - Section 18.

-Section 18.
 Repealer.
 Repeals the statutory sections authorizing the issuance of appropriation bonds to finance the construction of U.S. Bank Stadium and requiring the deposit of certain revenues in the stadium reserve account.
 Effective upon notification by the commissioner of management and budget to the revisor of statutes that the stadium debt is no longer outstanding.